-What is this consultation about?
+What was this engagement about?

 Transparency and accountability are important to us.
 We know these values are also important to British Columbians.
-Whether it’s health records, school records, budget documents, advice papers, adoption records, emails or any other information that government creates and maintains, we want you to have a say in how this information managed over time.
+Whether it’s health records, school records, budget documents, advice papers, adoption records, emails or any other information that government creates and maintains, we wanted you to have a say in how this information is managed over time.

 Details of the Consultation:

-Date: January 30, 2017 – ongoing
+Date: January 30, 2017